jgm/commonmark-hs/commonmark/README.md

  | **commonmark-hs**         |       229 |
  | pandoc -f commonmark      |       948 |

 It would be good to improve performance.
-I'd welcome suggestions about how to accomplish this.
+I'd welcome help with this.